Pain Locator: Where Does it Hurt?

 Urinary Bladder, Sigmoid Colon (the S-shaped last part of the large intestine, leading into the rectum), Female Reproductive Organs

 Exact origins of abdominal pain can be tricky to pinpoint.
 You may have noticed, for instance, that the liver is listed under several regions: the right hypochondriac, epigastric, and right lumbar.
-For our purposes, these nine regions will be reduced to four quadrants, as explained below, when discussing pain points.
+For our purposes, these nine regions will be reduced to four quadrants when discussing pain points.

 Right Upper Quadrant